SymboLinker/dotsy/README.md

 ## How to use this library

-For a working example to play with online, see [symbolinker.github.io/dotsy](https://symbolinker.github.io/dotsy).
-The source code of the example can be found in the [docs](https://github.com/SymboLinker/dotsy/tree/main/docs) folder of the repository.
+For an online example to play with, see [symbolinker.github.io/dotsy](https://symbolinker.github.io/dotsy).
+The source code of the example can be found in the [docs](https://github.com/SymboLinker/dotsy/tree/main/docs) folder.

+Of the source code of the library itself, you only need to have a look inside the [src/public](https://github.com/SymboLinker/dotsy/tree/main/src/public) folder.
+A note about `getHtml`: it returns a container `div` with `class="dotsy-rectangle"` and this contains for each dot a div with `class="dotsy-dot"`.
+This allows you to easily add touch/click event handlers.

 How to add it to your project?
 There are various ways: